Point Nemo is defined as that point on the world's oceans that is furthest away from any land.

 It is quite interesting to see the map in the Point Nemo vicinity, with all three versions of its coordinates discussed in this text:

-Nemo mini-library is a small software suite that can provides those with a certain minimum of programming skills the ability to quickly reach the point where thay can perform most or all Point Nemo processing and verification described in the paragraphs above.
+Nemo Library is a small software suite that can provides those with a certain minimum of programming skills the ability to quickly reach the point where thay can perform most or all Point Nemo processing and verification described in the paragraphs above.

 An even better approach might be to actually visit both Motu Nui (Rapa Nui) and Pandora (Ducie) and leave a GPS device on the identified proximity point to sample the location over a period of several hours.
 Such a project is well within the means of an individual.